-Background: Compared to other age groups, adolescents are more vulnerable to sexual and reproductive health issues.
-Parents can become protective and influencing factors for then children to prevent risky sexual behavior.
-Purpose: This study armed to assess adolescent-parent communication on sexual and reproductive health and its associated factors.
-Methods: this is a cross-sectional study among adolescents in the higher secondary schools of Tokha Municipality.
-A self-administered structured modified questionnaire to assess communication used the Weighted Topics Measure of Family Sexual Communication tool with a simple random sampling technique.
-Descriptive statistical analysis and chi-square tests were used to analyze the data and assess the association between the variables.
+Background: As compared to other age groups, adolescents are more vulnerable to sexual and reproductive health issues.
+Parents can become protective and influencing factors for their children to prevent risky sexual behavior.
+Purpose: This study aimed to assess adolescent-parent communication on sexual and reproductive health and its associated factors.
+Methods: A descriptive cross-sectional study among 212 adolescents aged 15-19 in higher secondary schools of Tokha Municipality.
+A self-administered structured modified questionnaire to assess the communication used the Weighted Topics Measure of Family Sexual Communication tool with a simple random sampling technique.
+Descriptive statistical analysis and chi-square tests were used to analyze data and assess the association between variables.
 Data quality was assured through careful questionnaire design, pretesting, and training.
-Results: The study found that 75.9% of adolescents had communicated on sexual and reproductive health (SRH) topics with their parents, 24.1% never communicated, 47,296 selden communicated on SRH topics, followed by sometimes (23.6%) and often (5.2%), respectively.
-Adolescent-parent communication on SRH was found to be significantly associated with the level of knowledge regarding sexual and reproductive health ( $\chi 2 = 5.809$ , p-value = 0.01, df = 1).
-Similarly, there was a significant association with the perceived parenting style ( $\chi 2 = 3.932$ , p-value =0.04, df =1), living arrangements ( $\chi 2$ =6.376, p-value=0.01, df =1), and adolescent-parent communication.
-Conclusion: Adolescent-parent communication on SRH issues is not atisfactory.
-Creating an adolescent-friendly environment at home and conducting awareness programs with the help of the local government of the respective schools would help to increase adolescent-parent communication.
+Results: The study found that 75.9% of adolescents had communicated on sexual and reproductive health (SRH) topics with their parents, 24.1% never communicated, 47.2% seldom communicated on SRH topics, followed by sometimes (23.6%) and often (5.2%), respectively.
+Adolescent-parent communication on SRH was significantly associated with the level of knowledge regarding sexual and reproductive health ( $\chi 2 = 5.809$ , pvalue = 0.01, df = 1).
+Similarly, there was a significant association with the perceived parenting style ( $\chi 2$ =3.932, p-value =0.04, df =1), living arrangements ( $\chi 2 = 6.376$ , p-value=0.01, df =1), and adolescent-parent communication.
+Conclusion: It concluded that adolescent-parent communication on SRH issues is not satisfactory.
+Creating an adolescentfriendly environment at home and conducting awareness programs with the help of the local government of the respective schools would help to increase adolescent-parent communication.

 Keywords: adolescent, parent, communication, sexual and reproductive health, kathmandu